aliakarma/secure-agent-runtime/thesis_draft.md

 2. **Pre-Scan Classification:** The raw extracted text is immediately classified by the `TextSanitizer` *without* multimodal indicators, so the multimodal bypass does not apply.
 Only high-confidence detections (≥ 0.95) register an injection with the Trust Engine, preventing false positives on short command-like benign sentences that may appear in transcribed audio or OCR output (e.g., "User wishes to book a flight to London." at 0.87 confidence).

 3. **Enriched Prompt Construction:** The extracted text is wrapped with structural markers (e.g., `[Extracted from uploaded image via OCR]`) and appended to the user's text input to form the enriched prompt.
-This prompt then enters the standard LangGraph agent pipeline, where Hook 1 processes it with the multimodal bypass active (skipping the classifier on structural markers since the pre-scan already caught injections in the raw content).
+This prompt then enters the standard LangGraph agent pipeline, where Hook 1 **strips the markers and re-runs the classifier** on the residual text (§6.3) — no path skips detection; the ingestion pre-scan provides a redundant second check on the raw content.

 This three-step architecture ensures that every user-uploaded file—not just dashboard presets—is subject to the full security pipeline before its content reaches the LLM reasoning loop.

 ## 7. Dynamic Trust Scoring and Policy Enforcement (Phase 6)
 While the Multimodal Sanitization Layer (Phase 5) provided robust deterministic filtering, it suffered from "Stateless Amnesia"—treating the 50th prompt injection from a user identically to the first.
-Furthermore, calling an LLM-as-a-judge synchronously at every interception hook introduced unacceptable latency.
+A purely binary, stateless filter also has no memory of repeated adversarial behaviour within a session.

 To resolve these architectural limitations, Phase 6 introduced a **Provenance & Trust Engine**, shifting the security posture from binary filtering to dynamic, stateful policy enforcement.